Declaration on Corporate Governance

 Shareholders can exercise their voting rights at the General Meeting either themselves or by proxy via a representative of their choice or by a Company-nominated proxy acting on their instructions.
 Proxy voting instructions to a Company nominee can be issued before and during the General Meeting at least until the end of the general debate.

-In accordance with suggestion A.4 of the Code, the Chairman is guided by the principle that an Annual General Meeting should be concluded after four to six hours at the latest.
-The speech by the Chairman of the Management Board is generally made publicly available on the Company's website one week before the General Meeting.
+In accordance with suggestion A.7 of the Code, the Chair is guided by the principle that an Annual General Meeting should be concluded after four to six hours at the latest.
+The speech by the Chair of the Management Board is generally made publicly available on the Company's website one week before the General Meeting.

 All documents and information on the Annual General Meeting are available here.